stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 2. Click the Assemble button.
 You can check for any assembler errors in the message box at the bottom of the page.
 3. Click the Run button to run the program.

 The state of the registers after the program runs is shown in the righthand column.
-To see the state of main memory, tick the Monitor option located just below the text area.
+To see the state of the system RAM, tick the Monitor option located just below the text area.

 ### Operations for setting and clearing the Processor Status register flags